guerrerojuli/manim-api/SYNCHRONOUS_API.md

 ## Timeout Handling

-The VM compilation has its own timeout mechanism.
+Docker containers have their own timeout mechanisms.
 If a compilation takes too long:
-- The VM will return an error
+- The Docker container will be terminated or return an error
 - The API will forward that error to the client
 - The client receives the error in the same request
+- Temporary files are cleaned up automatically

 HTTP clients should set appropriate timeouts (e.g., 2-5 minutes) to handle long-running compilations.

+**Note:** You can configure Docker resource limits (memory, CPU) in the compiler service to prevent runaway containers.

 ## Comparison